jgpATs2w/cv/cv_en.md

 Web and Mobile programmer.
-Nowadays I'm available for new projects, preferably remote work (with conference meetings).
+Nowadays I'm available for new projects open to remote work (with conference meetings).
 My experience is diverse, I'm not a 'super expert' in any technology or even in general technologies field.
 I prefer to adapt myself to new situations and try to learn always as much as possible, doing my best to get the job done and to maintain a pleasant human environment.